Bishan Singh Bedi

-Bishan Singh Bedi; born 25 September 1946) is a former Indian cricketer who was primarily a slow left-arm orthodox bowler.
+Bishan Singh Bedi (25 September 1946 – 23 October 2023) was an Indian cricketer who was primarily a slow left-arm orthodox bowler.
 He played Test cricket for India from 1966 to 1979 and formed part of the famous Indian spin quartet.
 He played a total of 67 Tests and took 266 wickets.
 He also captained the national side in 22 Test matches.
-Bedi wore a colourful patka and has always been known for his outspoken and forthright views on cricketing matters.
-He was awarded the Padma Shri award in 1970.
+Bedi wore a colourful patka and was always known for his outspoken and forthright views on cricketing matters.
+He was awarded the Padma Shri award in 1970 and the C. K. Nayudu Lifetime Achievement Award in 2004.

 Playing career

 In Indian domestic cricket, Bedi first played for Northern Punjab when only fifteen, having taken up cricket only two years previously, a particularly late age for this sport.
 He moved to Delhi in 1968–69 and in the 1974–75 season of the Ranji Trophy, he took a record 64 wickets.
 Bedi also represented Northamptonshire in English county cricket for many years.
-He finished his career with 1560 wickets in first-class cricket—more than any other Indian.
+He finished his career with 1560 wickets in first-class cricket — more than any other Indian cricketer.

 His bowling has been described as graceful, even beautiful, and full of guile and artistry.
-He was an expert in flighting the ball, and was capable of making it hold it back or hurry forward and added subtle variations of spin.
+He was an expert in flighting the ball, and was capable of making it hold back or hurry forward and added subtle variations of spin.
 His action was so relaxed and coordinated that he was able to bowl all day with rhythm and control, a great asset to any captain.
 He had several very successful Test series: